Kalle Saksela

-Kalle M. Saksela (born September 10, 1962, in Philadelphia, Pennsylvania, US) is a Finnish virologist.
+Kalle M. Saksela (born 10 September 1962) is a Finnish virologist.
 He has been a professor at University of Helsinki since 2005, where he leads the virology department.

-Biography and work
+Early life and education

+Saksela was born on 10 September 1962 in Philadelphia.
+His father, Eero Saksela, was professor of medicine at the University of Helsinki.
+In 1989 Saksela obtained his MD and PhD from the University of Helsinki under the supervision of Kari Alitalo.